 Scalability & Modularity

 4 models with different feature sets and multiple suppliers required the design language to scale and adapt, even for future models.
-Consistency is key and every effort is made to blend and mask differences through the family.
-Furthermore, core components, such as acoustics, processing and lighting are modular and can be amortized.
+Consistency is key and every effort is made to blend and mask differences through the family through designing from the inside out, allowing for effective component sharing into the 60% range.

 Design Ethos